 Coconuts are highly nutritious and rich in fiber, vitamins C, E, B1, B3, B5 and B6 and minerals including iron, selenium, sodium, calcium, magnesium and phosphorous.
-Coconut Milk can be consumed by people with cow’s milk allergies.
-It is free from gluten and soy, so people who are allergic to these substances can use coconut milk.
+Coconut Milk may be consumed by people with cow’s milk allergies.
+It is free from gluten and soy, so people who are allergic to these substances may be able to use coconut milk.

 Helps to maintain blood sugar places:

-Glucose intolerance may cause manganese deficiency in your body.
+Glucose intolerance may cause manganese deficiency in he body.
 Coconut milk is a rich source of manganese.

 Keeps skin and blood vessels flexible and elastic: